ksree/dataflow-iac/README.md

   **Confluent Cloud **

-   To install Confluent Cloud
+Create Confluent Cloud Kafka Cluster

    1. Install cloud client:

-      cd ~/dataflow-iac/confluent
-      sudo ./install_cloud_cli.sh
-   2. Login to your confluent cloud cluster: ccloud login
+   2. Login to your confluent cloud cluster using ccloud client:
+       ```shell script
+           ccloud login
+       ```

-       #Create confluent cloud cluster on GCP
+   3. Create confluent cloud cluster on GCP
+       ```shell script
            ccloud kafka cluster create dataflow_kafka_cluster --cloud "gcp" --region "us-east1"
+       ```
    You will see an output similar to this:

        It may take up to 5 minutes for the Kafka cluster to be ready.
         +--------------+--------------------------------------------------------+
         | Id           | lkc-v883n                                              |